mgildea87/RNAseq_PE/README.md

 Sbatch parameters for each rule in the Snakefile workflow
 ## rename.py
 		1. This python script renames the fastq files from the generally verbose ids given by the sequencing center to those supplied in the Samples_info.tab file.
-		2. The Simple sample name, condition, and replicate columns are concatenated and form the new sample_id_Rx.fastq.gz files
+		2. The sample name, condition, and replicate columns are concatenated and form the new sample_id_Rx.fastq.gz files
 		3. This script is executed snakemake_init.sh prior to snakemake execution
 ## snakemake_init.sh
 This bash script: